Robert-Shirley/elite-robz/README.md

 Here's a few projects you can check out

-Functioning To-Do List (I still wanna refine this and improve it even more)
+Functioning To-Do List (I still wanna refine this and improve it even more) Created with Firebase/Firestore.
+It also has User Auth.

 https://todolist-51103.web.app/